LotrExtendedTeam/Extended-Wiki/wiki/docs/index.md

 # Welcome

-This Wiki is heavily under construction
+This Wiki is heavily under construction.

-Check out the blocks catagory
+Check out the [Blocks](blocks.md) catagory

+An Example page that should always be complete is [Obsidian](obsidian.md)